 Alaska is less than 50 miles from Russia on its west side.
-On its east border is Canada.
+On its eastern border in Canada.
 This is the only state in the United States that is not bordered by another state.
 That’s why it’s fittingly called as “The Last Frontier.”

-It has three coastlines in three different seas: Arctic Ocean, Pacific Ocean, and Bering seas.
+It has three coastlines in three different seas: the Arctic Ocean, the Pacific Ocean, and Bering seas.
 This is, again, the only state to have this geographical feature.